BretStateham/FlySimExpress/Labs/flysimexpress-04.md

-# 04 - Fly your "Plane
+# 04 - Deploy The Code to your Device and "Fly